I was at a cocktail party recently, and a friend who’s a hotel manager asked what stocks I was recommending now.

 And, as I’ve said many times, trends tend to go further and last longer than most people expect.

 So, you could take a flyer and jump on XRS right now (just be careful to use the proper symbol, not TAL).
-But a better idea would be to become a regular reader of Paul Goodwin’s Cabot Emerging Markets Investor.
+But a better idea would be to become a regular reader of Paul Goodwin’s Cabot Global Stocks Explorer.
 Paul recommended XRS to his readers back in December, just as it broke out from its long base at 39, and those readers are now sitting on solid profits, while expecting the stock to climb much higher.
 For a limited time, you can try out the advisory at 50% off.

 Chief Analyst of Cabot Stock of the Month